It has been two long years since the Philippine government

 Recipients of the relief packages verify their personal

-information for identification purposes
+information for identification purposes as their receive

 relief goods from an NGO.